-For the year ended December 31, 2003, the Company reported net sales, operating income and net income of \$1,240 million, \$204 million and \$104 million, respectively; up 17%, 18% and 29%, respectively, from 2002.
-Sales of interconnect products and assemblies increased in each of the Company's major markets and geographic regions; sales of cable products were stable with the prior year.
+For the year ended December 31, 2004, the Company reported net sales, operating income and net income of \$1,530.4 million, \$276.6 million and \$163.3 million, respectively; up 23%, 35% and 57%, respectively, from 2003.
+Sales of interconnect products and assemblies and sales of cable products increased in each of the Company's related major markets and geographic regions.
 Net income benefited from both the increase in operating income and reduced interest expense.
 Sales and profitability trends are discussed in detail in "Results of Operations" below.
-In addition, a strength of the Company is its ability to consistently generate cash.
-The Company uses cash generated from operations to fund capital expenditures and acquisitions and to reduce indebtedness.
-In 2003, the Company reduced debt by approximately \$107 million.
+In addition, one strength of the Company is its ability to consistently generate cash.
+The Company uses cash generated from operations to fund capital expenditures and acquisitions, repurchase shares of its common stock and to reduce indebtedness.
+In 2004, the Company generated operating cash flow of \$208.3 million of which \$100.3 million was used to reduce debt.